Academic Accommodations for Students with Learning Disabilities

 - Executive functioning (planning and time management)—the student may have difficulty breaking larger projects into smaller sub-projects, creating and following a timeline, and meeting deadlines.

 As the number of individuals being diagnosed with learning disabilities has increased, so have the understanding and utilization of academic and technological strategies for accommodation.
 There are a number of things instructors can do while planning a course to make it more accessible to all students, including those with learning disabilities.
-Proactively consider these strategies is part of a process called universal design (UD).
+Proactively considering these strategies is part of a process called universal design (UD).
 UD offers the following suggestions:

 - Include a statement in your syllabus inviting students to talk with you and the disability services office about disability-related issues.